Skip to main content

 STORM WATER PERMIT APPLICATIONS

-Vantage has submitted four applications for coverage under the stormwater construction site general permit: one on Aug.
+Vantage submitted four applications for coverage under the stormwater construction site general permit: one on Aug.
 22, 2025, followed by three on Oct.
 2, 2025.
-The DNR is administratively consolidating these applications and will continue processing them once it has completed its environmental analysis.
+The DNR has administratively consolidated these applications.

 AIR PERMIT APPLICATIONS